 During the 1870s, Fr.
 Moczygemba devoted more and more of his time to activities with members of the Polish community in America, which he continued until the time of his death.
-He had been present at the founding meeting of the PRCUA in Detroit, and some accounts even declare that he served as Chairman of this meeting.
+He had been present at the founding meeting of the PRCUA in Detroit, and some accounts even declare that he served as chairman of this meeting.
 In 1875, at the third PRCUA convention. in Milwaukee, Wisconsin, Fr.
-Moczygemba was elected as President of the PRCUA.
-He was friends with Rev. Joseph Dabrowski who discussed with him the idea of founding a Polish teacher’s college and seminary for training young men for the priesthood.
+Moczygemba was elected president of the PRCUA.
+He was friends with Rev. Joseph Dabrowski, who discussed with him the idea of founding a Polish teacher’s college and seminary for training young men for the priesthood.

 Side note: In 1876 Father Moczygemba rescued one of the pioneer Polish Catholic newspapers in the U.S. “Gazeta Polska Katolicka” by donating to it $2,500 from his own personal funds.”
 This newspaper later became the official publication of the PRCUA.